sf-wdi-21/notes/week-07/day-03-views-assets/dawn-rails-review/README.md

 ##Game Rules

-We will split the class into random groups.
+* The class is split into random groups.

-We will take turns choosing a student from a group.
+* A student is chosen from the first group, who comes to the front of the class to **drive** the coding the solution (the instructor will type what is said).

-Once a student is called on they come to the front of the class room and *drive* the coding (the instructor can still type what they say).
+* The student gets a point for the group for a solution that passes the user story.

-Then we move to the next group, continuing to cycle through all the group.
+* If they do not know the answer they can share a point with another group who will provide them a solution, otherwise there group does not receive a point.

-A student cannot be called on more than once.
+* A student is chosen from the next group, and so on, continuing to cycle through all the groups until all students have been called on or time has run out.
+Note that a student cannot be called on more than once.

-Maybe there's an [app](https://github.com/iliastsangaris/random-groups) to help us do this?
+*Maybe there's an [app](https://github.com/iliastsangaris/random-groups) to help us do this?*